-Today, the FIA has saved two lives – Carlos Sainz thankful after Silverstone win
+‘Today the FIA has saved two lives’: Carlos Sainz thankful after Silverstone win

 “When you hear people talking about a driver salary cap in Formula One, we are the ones putting ourselves at risk so I don’t think it is a real thing to be talking about that.
 The most important thing today is that nobody got hurt.”

-London-born Alex Albon was caught up in the first-lap accident, and he was taken to Coventry Hospital for precautionary checks.
+London-born Alex Albon was caught up in the first-lap accident and he was taken to Coventry Hospital for precautionary checks before being released on Sunday night.
 Esteban Ocon and Yuki Tsunoda were also involved but limped back to the pits for repairs.

 Russell, 24, who was unable to take part in the restart, was seen leaping out of his stationary Mercedes cockpit and charging first to check on the condition of his close friend Albon and then Zhou.